bhushan99/AnyShare/README.md

 Tools required:
-Java 8
+Java 8,
-Spring Boot (can be installed in Eclipse)
+Spring Boot (can be installed in Eclipse),
 Maven

 Run this command from the directory where pom.xml is located: